vehiloco/crypto-checker/README.md

 [demo](./demo) is a simple Android project which integrates with the Crypto Checker.
 Every time you build the project, the Crypto Checker will run automatically to check the whole project.
 [build.gradle](./demo/app/build.gradle) is provided as an example gradle file running the Crypto Checker.

+More projects which have been integrated with the Crypto Checker (Remember to change the path in `app/build.gradle`):

+- [revolution-irc](https://github.com/xwt-benchmarks/revolution-irc): Run `./gradlew build` to perform checking.
+- [BiometricPromptDemo](https://github.com/xwt-benchmarks/BiometricPromptDemo): Run `./gradlew build` to perform checking.

 To integrate with other tools, see [Chapter 32  Integration with external tools](https://checkerframework.org/manual/#external-tools) in the Checker Framework manual.